Tutti

 Published Dec 23, 2022

-Maybe you’re a professional product photographer who loves the effects of natural light or a portrait photographer who relies on shooting outdoors… Natural lighting can be a photographer’s best friend, but it also has drawbacks.
+Maybe you’re a professional product photographer who loves the effects of natural light or a portrait photographer who relies on outdoor studio setups… Natural lighting can be a photographer’s best friend, but it also has drawbacks.
 To someone who hasn’t worked with artificial lighting it may appear too technical and time-consuming, but don’t shy away from using it because you’ll miss out on all the advantages.
 Artificial lighting doesn’t need to be complicated to recreate that natural light look.

 Not sure where to start?
 We put together this lighting guide so you can enjoy all the benefits of natural lighting photography indoors, by learning how to fake natural light.